-Chocolate soldier plants (Kalanchoe tomentosa) are vertical-growing succulents in the Crassulaceae family that are native to Madagascar.
-They are easy succulents to care for, and they require less sunlight than most other succulent species.
-Consequently, chocolate soldier plants thrive indoors as houseplants, although they hardly ever bloom when grown indoors.
+Chocolate soldier plants are vertical-growing succulents in the Crassulaceae family that are native to Madagascar.
+They are easy succulents to care for, and they require at least 6 hours of sunlight to grow well.
+Chocolate soldier plants thrive indoors as houseplants, although they hardly ever bloom when grown indoors.
 In areas outside USDA garden zones 9 to 11, they can be placed outdoors during the summer, but will need to be brought indoors once temperatures begin to drop in the fall.

-While chocolate soldier succulents don’t require direct sunlight they still need an adequate amount of indirect light to thrive.
-If you notice that your chocolate soldier plant is getting leggy, move it to a brighter location.
+Chocolate soldier plants appreciate bright, indirect light.
+Kalanchoe tomentosa does not do well in direct sun and is susceptible to leaf burn.
+If you notice that your chocolate soldier plant is getting leggy, however, move it to a brighter location.

-Chocolate soldier plants can be characterized as having low water needs.
-Allow the soil to dry out thoroughly between waterings, especially in the winter months when the plant is dormant.
+Like most succulents, chocolate soldier plants are fairly drought-resistant.
+Allow the soil to dry out thoroughly between waterings, especially in the late summer months when the plant is dormant.
 Chocolate soldier plants may require more frequent watering if kept outside.
 When watering these plants, take care to pour the water at the base of the plant, rather than over its leaves, as doing so can lead to rot.

 Temperature and Humidity

-However, chocolate soldier succulents are not as heat-tolerant as other succulent species.
+However, chocolate soldier succulents are not as heat-tolerant as many other succulent species.
 They may suffer in extreme heat, especially if they are grown outside in the summer months.
-Keep this in mind when choosing a location for your chocolate soldier plant.
+Keep this in mind when choosing a location for your plant.

-In addition, keep in mind that chocolate soldier succulents are also not cold hardy.
-If you do bring your chocolate soldier succulent outdoors for the summer, ensure you remember to bring it back inside at the first sign of frost.
+In addition, keep in mind that chocolate soldier succulents are also not cold-hardy.
+If you do set your plant outdoors for the summer, be sure you bring it back inside before the first sign of frost.

 Regular fertilizing is not necessary for chocolate soldier plants.
 However, fertilizing once at the beginning of the growing season (spring months) can help to encourage strong growth.
 A cactus or succulent fertilizer is best.